Kabilan21052004/voice-bot/README.md

 ---

-## Tool Integrations (for ElevenLabs or n8n)
+## Tool Integrations (for ElevenLabs)

 This project is designed to work with the following webhook/client tools for user management and conversation tracking.
-These should be set up in your automation platform (such as ElevenLabs or n8n):
+These should be set up in your automation platform (such as ElevenLabs ):
 NOTE : REPLACE THE WEBHOOK URL WITH YOUR WEBHOOK URL
 ### 1. `check_user`
 - **Type:** Webhook (POST)